neuml/txtai/docs/pipeline/text/sequences.md

 # Create and run pipeline
 sequences = Sequences()
-sequences("translate English to French: Hello, how are you?")
+sequences("Hello, how are you?", "translate English to French: ")
 ```

 ## Configuration-driven example